dendriel/princeps/README.md

 The game client and server are written using `Typescript` language, `Phaser` for game engine and `Rozsa MOGS` (a multiplayer lib over Socket.io) for Websocket communication.
 Also, the game is hosted on AWS.

+> If you want to now more about the game project and hosting solution, check the [docs](docs/README.md) folder.

 # Game screenshots

 ![loby](docs/lobby.png "Lobby")